1485 (16th December)

 Pope Julius II granted the dispensation allowing Catherine to marry Prince Henry of England.

 Catherine was taken ill with a mystery illness which kept her confined to bed for much of the summer.
 She was subject to fits of fever and shivering and at times it was feared that she would die.

-Isabella of Castile, Catherine’s mother, died.
+, Catherine’s mother, died.
 The death of Isabella lowered Catherine’s value as a bride and caused Henry to rethink marrying his son to Catherine.